52 Lime Street is a 190m tall office and mixed-use building in the City of London located at the epicentre of the global insurance business.

 W.R.
-Berkley developed 52 Lime Street as a location for their UK Headquarters as well as providing lettable commercial office spaces for additional tenants.
+Berkley developed 52 Lime Street as a location for their UK Headquarters and to provide lettable commercial office spaces for additional tenants.
 Their main objectives were to maximise the lettable space on this key site; to create large uninterrupted floor spaces providing an efficient and collaborative working environment; and to deliver exemplary sustainability performance and building performance metrics that exceeded British Council for Offices (BCO) standards.

-Arup designed all structural and MEP systems and provided fire engineering, façade consultancy, transport planning, acoustics and ICT advice and many other disciplines; collaborating with architects, Kohn Pedersen Fox Associates, WR Berkley, and builders, Skanska.
+Arup designed all structural and MEP systems and provided fire engineering, façade consultancy, security consulting, transport planning, acoustics and ICT advice as well as many other disciplines; collaborating with architects, Kohn Pedersen Fox Associates, WR Berkley, and builders, Skanska.

 25% lower calculated CO² emissions than building regulations